Skip to main content

 As an EU based company, Flexopus need to comply with the EU GDPR regulations.
 Besides many other measures, Flexopus need to sign a so-called data processing agreement (DPA) with each client.
 In the data processing agreement, Flexopus acts as a data processor and the customer is the data controller.

-GDPR Article 28, Section 3, explains in detail the eight topics that need to be covered in a DPA.
+GDPR Article 28, Section 3, explains the eight topics that need to be covered in a DPA in detail.
 In summary, here’s what you need to include:

 • The data processor agrees to process personal data only on written instructions of the data controller